 The image shows two screenshots of the Jira interface.
-The top screenshot is a 'Create GitHub Branch' dialog with a blue header and a blue 'Create branch' button.
-It includes fields for 'Repository' (a dropdown menu with 'Select a repository' and a 'Can't find the repository you're looking for?' link), 'Branch from' (a dropdown menu with 'Select a branch'), and 'Branch name' (a text input field with 'DEV-7-Commenting').
-The bottom screenshot is the 'Development' tab of a Jira issue page for 'DEV-7'.
-The page has a dark header with tabs: Summary, List, Board, Code, Forms, Timeline, Pages, Development (which is highlighted in blue), and a plus sign.
-Below the header is a 'Key metrics' section with BETA status, showing four cards: 'Work items 0' (Completed this week), 'Pull request cycle time 0' (Rolling 7-day median), 'Lead time for changes 0' (Rolling 12-week average), and 'Deployment frequency 0' (Weekly average).
-Under 'Related work', there is a 'Repositories' section showing a link to 'rihts-4/JiraResearch' on GitHub, last updated 2 minutes ago.
-At the bottom of the page is a feedback card with a speaker icon and the text 'How was your experience with the Development page?
-Give us feedback'.
+The top screenshot is a 'Create GitHub Branch' dialog.
+It features a blue diamond icon, a 'Create GitHub Branch' button, and a 'Create a branch for DEV-7' message.
+Below this are fields for 'Repository' (a dropdown menu with 'Select a repository' and a 'Can't find the repository you're looking for?' link), 'Branch from' (a dropdown menu with 'Select a branch'), and 'Branch name' (a text input field containing 'DEV-7-Commenting').
+A 'Create branch' button is at the bottom.
+The bottom screenshot shows the Jira 'Development' page for issue 'DEV-7'.
+The page has a dark header with navigation links: Summary, List, Board, Code, Forms, Timeline, Pages, Development (which is underlined in blue), and a plus sign.
+Below the header is a 'Key metrics' section with BETA status.
+It contains four cards: 'Work items 0' (Completed this week), 'Pull request cycle time 0' (Rolling 7-day median), 'Lead time for changes 0' (Rolling 12-week average), and 'Deployment frequency 0' (Weekly average).
+Under 'Related work', there is a 'Repositories' section showing 'rihts-4/JiraResearch' from GitHub, last updated 2 minutes ago.
+At the bottom of the page is a feedback survey: 'How was your experience with the Development page?
+Give us feedback' with a speaker icon.